-Application : Applied.

-Explanation on : application of the practice The BARMC members collectively possess the necessary skills and knowledge to discharge their duties and are financially literate.
-The profile of each BARMC member is set out in the Annual Report 2019.
-To keep abreast of latest changes and developments in the business environment and to enhance their skills and knowledge, the BARMC members attended various briefings, updates and training programmes as set out in the Annual Report 2019 of the Company.

-Explanation for : departure

-Large companies are re encouraged to complete th quired to complete the columns below.
-Non-large companies are e columns below.
+Application : Applied Explanation on application of the : The BARMC members collectively possess the necessary skills and practice knowledge to discharge their duties and are financially literate.
+The profile of each BARMC member is set out in the Annual Report 2020.
+To keep abreast of latest changes and developments in the business environment and to enhance their skills and knowledge, the BARMC members attended various briefings, updates and training programmes as set out in the Annual Report 2020 of the Company.
+Explanation for : departure Large companies are encouraged to complete quired to complete the columns below.
+Non-large companies are chocaragea to complete o dolamno bolow.
+Measure : Timeframe :

-Measure :

-Timeframe :